 For some LASIK providers, vision insurance is another way to invest in marketing their practice.
 A LASIK provider may choose to pay a fee to the vision insurance company to be listed as an In-Network LASIK Provider so that when people contact their vision insurance to inquire about LASIK, the vision insurance company refers the patient to the providers who have paid the fee.
 In turn, the provider agrees to reduce their fees for LASIK.
 Customarily, the fees for LASIK are reduced by 5% on “Promotional Fees” for LASIK, and 15% for “Standard Fees.”
 So, when that LASIK provider is running a sale, the fee is reduced by 5%, and when they aren’t, the fee is reduced by 15%.

 The way that 20/20 Institute has chosen to approach this is to honor all vision insurances with a fee reduction so that our patients can take advantage of the vision insurance benefits in which they have invested.
 As our goal is to provide our most advanced LASIK technologies to every single patient that wants to have LASIK at 20/20 Institute regardless of their insurance carrier.
 We have also chosen to not invest in appearing on the referral lists of vision insurance companies.
 We prefer an open free market system that allows all patients to choose us based on the merit the of our work and customer service.

-Of course cost is a consideration for pretty much anyone considering LASIK, which is why patients commonly wonder about if their vision insurance helps with the costs.
+Of course cost is a consideration for anyone considering LASIK, which is why patients commonly wonder about if their vision insurance helps with the costs.
 We accommodate vision insurance benefits for every patient however our primary focus is to maximize the safety and efficacy in every 20/20 Institute patient’s LASIK procedure.

 3 Important Factors To Understand